Simulation of Hybrid Packed Desiccant Beds for Dehumidification and Drying 2020-28-0019

-The conventional vapour compression refrigeration cycle based air dryers are used widely for the applications requiring pressure dew point temperature ranging between 2°C to 3°C. However, for the industrial and pneumatic applications, the required pressure dew points are as low as between -10°C to -75°C. This kind of low pressure dew points can be achieved by the adoption of adsorption based packed bed desiccant dryer technology.
-In this paper the numerical investigation of the performance of a packed bed desiccant dryer containing homogenous mixture of multiple desiccant types along the vertical axial direction using an in-house finite volume based CFD code is presented.
-The developed code has the capability to model the coupled heat and mass transfer taking place in a packed hybrid bed desiccant dryer during the adsorption and desorption phases.
-The numerical results obtained for the base model are validated against relevant experimental data for exit air temperature and moisture content available in the literature and found to have good agreement.
-Subsequently using the validated numerical model, the improvement in moisture removal capacity, relative moisture removal efficiency and dew point temperature or pressure dew point that are achievable using the proposed hybrid desiccant bed under wide operating conditions are investigated.
+The conventional vapor compression refrigeration cycle based air dryers are used widely for the applications of required pressure dew point temperature up to +2~3°C. However, for the industrial and pneumatic applications, the required pressure dew points are as low as -10°C, -30°C or -50°C and also up to -75°C, which is achieved by the adsorption based packed bed desiccant dryers.
+This paper presents the results of numerical simulation of hybrid packed desiccant beds under coupled heat and mass transfer during the adsorption and desorption phases under wide operating conditions.
+The bed containing a homogenous mixture of multiple desiccant types along the vertical axial direction has been investigated.
+A CFD code has been developed using the finite volume method which models the heat conduction and mass diffusion for these hybrid beds.
+The numerical results of the present model are validated with experimental data from literature and show good agreement for exit air temperature and moisture content.
+The improvement in moisture removal capacity, relative moisture removal efficiency, and dew point temperature or pressure dew point for these hybrid desiccant beds are investigated.